asseco-pst/watch-your-language/async.md

 ## Blowing the stack

-We use to hear "Don't blow the stack", "Whatch out, there's blocking operations there."
+We use to hear "Don't blow the stack!".
 What does this actually mean?
-We use to know how to solve these, but do we actually understand why er're doing it?
+We usually know how to solve these, but do we actually understand why we're doing it?

 <img src="/uploads/f03eff5ca5cd059d801e84379249d125/www.GIFCreator.me_CF6hUR.gif" width="400"/>

 For example, if we have a function `foo` that is recursive and has not stop condition, we'll have what is represented in the image above.

-## Asynchronous I
+## Blocking operations

+You also must hear a lot "Whatch out, there's blocking operations there, use a callback or a promise intead".

+This is really important and it is in fact one of the most powerful techinques to achieve good performance.

+Let's the next example where we have multiple synchronous Ajax requests.
+I know, I know, they should be asynchronous but these are just synchronous!

 <img src="/uploads/78f0030a4e830d6ab7cf3910dd01f9a1/www.GIFCreator.me_mtIJtE.gif" width="400"/>

+1. We call `"//foo.com"` and then we wait
+2. We call `"//bar.com"` and then we wait
+3. We call `"//qux.com"` and then we wait and wait and wait and wait...
+This can even never end

+Since they are synchronous other operations cannot enter into the stack because it isn't empty.
+And remeber **"a new task can only get into the stack when the stack is empty"**.

+And why is this a problem?

+Because we are in the browser.<br>The browser gets stuck and you can't do anything while there's operations peding on the call stack.<br>We'll see why in a moment.

 ## Asynchronous II
 <img src="/uploads/12c7743570fd88e8c95ed26bfe7d08ac/www.GIFCreator.me_UU3q43.gif" width="400"/>